ox-it/mox-blog/content/js-client-thoughts.rst

 -----------------------------

 There are many reasons why native applications are desirable, I won't be going into those here.
-Perhaps if people are interested I (or another colleague) could provide more details why we decided to go with a native application.
+If you are interested to hear more leave a comment and we'll try to write a few words on this.

 Having users install your JavaScript client essentially circumvents your "initial page load" problem.
 Now the initial load is done locally on their